-Does Instagram Notify Users About Screenshots of Stories?
+Does Instagram Notify You About Screenshots of Stories?

 Do You Get Notified When Someone Screenshots Your Instagram Story?

-The short answer is–No. Instagram doesn’t notify users when someone screenshots their Story.
+The short answer is–No, you don’t get notified about Instagram story screenshots.
 At some point, the platform started experimenting with this feature and introduced notifications for Story screenshots in February 2018.
 For this test, a camera shutter icon showed up next to the user who took a screenshot of their Story.
 This information could be accessed by looking at the list of Story viewers.

 However, Instagram soon abandoned the experiment after an overwhelmingly negative response from users.
 With Snapchat, where the feature has existed for as long as one can remember, the main focus is to maintain people’s privacy.
 The platform has been selling itself as a place to keep things discreet, pioneering the concept of disappearing messages and Stories among popular social media platforms.
 So it made sense to provide users with notifications when someone screenshots their Stories or messages.